facebook/react/docs/_posts/2015-12-16-ismounted-antipattern.md

   };
 };
 ```

 As an added bonus for getting your code cleaned up early, getting rid of `isMounted()` makes it one step easier for you to upgrade to ES6 classes, where using `isMounted()` is already prohibited.
 Happy coding!

-* _Update 2017-05-12: altered `#makeCancelable` implementation so rejected promises won't go uncaught._